akhila-ashokan/qa-bot/README.md

     ├── web_data			                       # methods that can be used to scrape web data ├── web_data_embeddings                        #
     ├── LICENSE                                    # MIT License File
-    ├── README.md                                  #  methods that can be used to scrape web data ├── collect_pushshift.py                       #  methods that can be used to scrape web data ├── document_embeddings_generator.py           #  methods that can be used to scrape web data ├── evaluate.py                                #  methods that can be used to scrape web data ├── qa_detection.py                            #  methods that can be used to scrape web data └──score_reddit_posts.py                       #  methods that can be used to scrape web data
+    ├── README.md                                  # this README file
+    ├── collect_pushshift.py                       # example script for collecting Reddit posts
+    ├── document_embeddings_generator.py           # script that generates the word embeddings for documents ├── evaluate.py                                # script for testing the retrieval model on data sets ├── qa_detection.py                            # script to create and run question-answer classifier └──score_reddit_posts.py                       # script which returns n posts for which the model found documents with the highest scores

 #### 📁 paths/